×

 Total students: 6

 This class is designed for the student who has completed previous reactivity training with us and wants more practice opportunities in a safe space with committed fellow students and with the guidance of dog training instructors.
-We will continue the work that was initiated in the Dog Reactive I class.
+We will continue the work that was initiated in the Dog Reactive Part 1 class.
 We realize it can be challenging to find people to work with whom you can set up a safe and structured space to practice with.
 While we realize that the dogs in this class may be at different stages of reactivity, and we will adjust the practice for this, we can only accept dogs in the maintenance class who have shown they are ready to be in the presence of other dogs outside of the cubby space.
 For dogs not quite there yet we recommend signing up for our reactive private package.

 Dog Reactive Intermediate Mini-Class (click to view description)